aws-samples/dynamic-sagemaker-pipelines-framework/README.md

     ```

 1. Get the source code needed
-    1. Clone `  dynamic-model-training-with-amazon-sagemaker-pipelines Framework` and persisted into a training folder.
+    1. Clone `dynamic-model-training-with-amazon-sagemaker-pipelines Framework` and persist into a training folder.
 (For this example we will use aws-train folder)

         ```bash
         git clone https://github.com/aws-samples/dynamic-model-training-with-amazon-sagemaker-pipelines.git aws-train